-This is probably the happiest day of the year for all the children living in Mexico and in other countries of the world will be the next 6th of January because we will have the Three Kings’ Day Celebration.
+The 6th of January will probably be the happiest day of the year for all the children living in Mexico (and possibly in other countries of the world) – because on that day we have the Three Kings’ Day Celebration.

-The children write the letter with emotion and hope confirming that they have been behaving well during the whole year, and they ask for some presents that they would like to see on the morning of the 6th of January.
+The children write the letters with emotion and hope, confirming that they have been behaving well during the whole year, and asking for some presents that they would like to receive on the morning of the 6th of January.

-It is said that each child may ask for a total of 3 presents (1 present for each king), but obviously there are a lot of children that take an advantage of the opportunity and write a list of 50 toys.
+It is said that each child may ask for a total of 3 presents (1 present from each king), but obviously there are a lot of children that take an advantage of the opportunity and prepare a list of around 50 toys.

 On the 5th of January, the children need to write the letter in 2 copies – one of them will be sent to the sky, attached to a balloon full of helium (if the letter is too heavy because of all the toys the children asked for, it may go slower…).

 The other copy of the letter has to be placed in a shoe on the night of the 5th of January; the shoe has to be clean to make sure that a Rey Mago doesn’t faint when he smells the exotic scent of the shoe.

 It is also common for the children to leave water, coffee, cookies or some food for the Reyes Magos and also for their horse, elephant and camel that are exhausted after traveling around the world in just 1 night.

 In the morning of the 6th of January (the only day when ALL the children in Mexico wake up really early without a problem) the children go to the place where they left their shoes, and they are happy to see the toys that the Reyes Magos left for them.

 Note: if the children behave really bad during the year, the gift that they will receive from the Reyes Magos will be a piece of old bread or a piece of coal.